Clarification of Biblical Teachings

 Seeking “a” scripture to support an opinion versus looking at the whole counsel of God’s Word.

-Another problem that occurs is declaring a Biblical conclusion based on one scripture instead of the whole counsel of God’s Word.
-It is not being honest to the Bible to seek a scripture, especially out of context, and then declare from that scripture a conclusion on a doctrinal issue.
-Rather, each area of the Bible that refers to a specific topic area needs to be considered and they all need to be considered in proper context to get a proper meaning.
+It is not honest to the Bible to seek “a” scripture, especially out of context, and then declare a conclusion on a doctrinal issue from that one scripture.
+Instead, each area of the Bible that refers to a specific topic area needs to be considered, and they all need to be considered in proper context, in relation to the whole, to get an appropriate meaning.

 Positions of Clarification